cncf/tag-security/assessments/projects/contour/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the Contour team to perform an internal analysis of the project's security.
+This self-assessment is created by Heejin Jang, Justin Rivera, Samuel Vieira Restrepo, and Esther Wang to perform an internal analysis of the project's security.
 It is not intended to provide a security audit of Contour, or function as an independent assessment or attestation of Contour's security health.

 This document serves to provide Contour users with an initial understanding of Contour's security, where to find existing security documentation, Contour plans for